herry13/poker-go/README.md

 ## Validate source code

-Source code validation is performed using `go vet` and `golint`.
+Source code validation is performed using `go vet` and `golangci-lint`.
 To validate the source code:

 ```
 make validate